atheiman/django-reviews/README.md

 ## Configuration

 You can configure django-reviews in your django settings.
-Create a `DJANGO_REVIEWS` dictionary in your settings file, and add settings keys and values as you prefer.
+Create a `DJANGO_REVIEWS` dictionary in your settings file, and add settings keys and values as you like.
 Generally the defaults are created from how [Amazon.com](http://www.amazon.com/) implements reviews.
-Below are all the available settings, their defaults, and a brief explanation.
+Below are all the available settings keys, their defaults, and a brief explanation.

 | Setting Key                  | Default | Notes                                            |
 | :--------------------------- | :------ | :----------------------------------------------- |